denny/ShinyCMS-ruby/README.md

 You will need a mail server if you intend to enable any of the features that send emails; user registrations, reply notifications, etc. Anything supported by ActionMailer should work.

 All other supported [external services](docs/Services.md) are optional.
-If you add config details for them (in ENV / .env* files / Heroku config) then they will be used, otherwise either the related CMS features will be unavailable or they will have reduced functionality.
+If you add config details for them (in ENV / .env* files / Heroku config) then they will be used, otherwise the related CMS features will be unavailable or will have reduced functionality.

 ### Ruby and Rails versions